BakedChicken77/DRSearch/drsearch_backend/docs/chain-overview.md

 This document describes in detail how the `app/chain` package orchestrates the Retrieval Augmented Generation (RAG) pipeline within the DRSearch backend.
 It summarises the components, data flow and execution sequence observed in the source code.

+The backend now supports **two processing modes** controlled by the environment variable `RAG_PROCESSING_MODE`:

+1. `classic` – the original chain of question decomposer, retriever and response synthesiser built with LangChain.
+2. `agent` – an OpenAI based RAG Search Agent.
+The agent replaces the decomposer and retriever with a tool-driven approach powered by the `openai-agents` library.

 ## Key Components

 - **ChatEngine (`engine.py`)** – Builds and configures LangChain runnable chains for answering user questions.
 It initialises the language model, optional retriever and formatting logic.